CactiLab/SoK-Cortex-M/hw_feature_test_suites/nucleo_f446re/README.md

 ### **2. Cloning the Reference Design**
 The necessary project files and reference firmware are cloned from the GitHub repository, including components for decoders, designs, and tools.

-### **3. Setting Up a Python Virtual Environment**
-A virtual environment is created to manage Python dependencies required for building and deploying the firmware.

-### **4. Locating the Serial Port**
-The serial port used to communicate with the board is identified using the Windows Device Manager, ensuring the correct COM port is selected.

-### **5. Generating Secrets for Secure Deployment**
-A shared secret is generated for both the encoder and decoder to ensure secure communication.

-### **6. Building and Running the Decoder**
-The decoder firmware is built using Docker, creating the necessary binary files for deployment.

-### **7. Generating a Subscription Update**
-A subscription file is generated to handle secure communication between devices and the decoder.

-### **8. Flashing the Decoder Firmware**
-The built firmware is flashed onto the board, with the correct serial port and mode settings ensuring proper installation.

 ---

-#Data Watch Point and Trace (DWT)
-Purpose:
-This hardware feature is used to measure performance by tracking memory accesses or the time taken by functions.
-It also enables watchpoints to debug access to specific variables.

-DWT Watchpoint Program:
-The DWT Watchpoint Program demonstrates the use of watchpoints to monitor memory read and write operations on the variable test_variable